 The newly renovated former Coast Guard Station that houses the Elizabeth Lane Oliver Center for the Arts was given a LEED Platinum rating, the highest “green” certificate possible, by the USGBC (United States Green Building Council).
 The Oliver Art Center is the 12th building in Michigan to achieve this feat, and the first in northern Michigan.
 This rating places a treasure of Frankfort’s history and future cultural profile in a premier class nationwide.

-“It isn’t just an arbitrary number,” OAC Executive Director Steve Brown said.
-“To get the Platinum rating, the building had to be constructed and must be maintained to extremely high standards.
-We can use only non-toxic cleaning products.”
 In total the building achieved 52 points for features such as: 95% of existing walls, floors and roof are reused from the old building; the building is “super-insulated” and climate-controlled using geothermal cooling and energy recovery ventilation systems; electronic room monitoring for heating/cooling and motion-sensitive lights are used; daylight and windows were provided in all rooms; high efficiency lighting was installed everywhere, including the exhibition spaces; regionally sourced doors, windows, steel, concrete, insulation, as well as recycled materials like timber were extensively used; low flow water fixtures were installed; the property has storm water management and a permeable parking lot.

 Architect Mike Quinn of Quinn Evans Architecture said that “This effort will pay for itself over the years in reduced utility costs compared to typical new construction.”
 Quinn went on to say “The City of Frankfort, as owner, should also take pride in this accomplishment as a demonstration of how individuals and government agencies can support creating a healthier environment for future generations.”